tomten86/VideoGame-Fear-of-the-duck-/README.md

 # # Fear of the Duck

-A simple Python game where a child must escape from an evil duck.
-Developed using Python and the Pygame library.
+Welcome to **Fear of the Duck** – a thrilling Python game where you, a brave child, must escape from a mighty evil duck in a whimsical world that feels like heaven!

 ## Description